[IMAGE: SKYWARN Logo]

 [FUNNEL01.JPG] [FUNNEL02.JPG] [FUNNEL03.JPG] [FUNNEL04.JPG] [FUNNEL05.JPG] [FUNNEL06.JPG] [FUNNEL07.JPG] [FUNNEL08.JPG] [FUNNEL09.JPG] [FUNNEL10.JPG] [FUNNEL11.JPG] [FUNNEL12.JPG] [FUNNEL13.JPG] [FUNNEL14.JPG] [FUNNEL15.JPG] [FUNNEL16.JPG] [FUNNEL17.JPG] [FUNNEL18.JPG] [FUNNEL19.JPG] [FUNNEL20.JPG] [FUNNEL21.JPG]

-These are frames from video that I took on 02 August 1997 of a funnel cloud that I almost didn't notice which had appeared between a notch in some trees (the first notch on the left in the wide shot showing the trailers and trees in the background of the 7th photo).
+These are frames from video that I took on 02 August 1997 of a funnel cloud look-a-like that I almost didn't notice which had appeared between a notch in some trees (the first notch on the left in the wide shot showing the trailers and trees in the background of the 7th photo).
 The funnel had emanated ahead of, and was then overtaken and concealed by, a passing gust front -- detailed in the scenes preceding and following those of the actual funnel.
-Usually funnels and tornadoes don't originate ahead of gust fronts like this.
-However, in looking at the later radar of the day, it appears that in this situation we actually had two gust fronts, originating from two different storms - outflow from which were overrunning each other.
-Looking at the radar, it became apparent that when one overtook the other, it apparently caused some spinup at the meeting point of the two gust fronts.
-You never know where these things can come from, and the storm doesn't necessarily always have to be severe to produce a funnel or a tornado.
+Tornadoes don't originate ahead of gust fronts like this.
+This was actually just an accesory cloud, though at the time that it happened, I didn't have enough experience to know anything.
 These views were taken from an open field bordered by a forest behind our home.
-Description/More about it.

 HURRICANE FEEDER BAND OVER EPCOT AT SUNSET